 Children with at least one parent or carer who is critical to the coronavirus (COVID-19) response can attend school if required.

 However, many families with a parent or carer working in critical sectors will be able to ensure their child is kept at home.
 Every child who can be safely cared for at home should be, to limit the chance of the virus spreading.

 Families with children eligible for free school meals:

 Headteachers can decide which of the available options will be best for families in their area.
 Schools can either provide food on site, arrange deliveries or order a voucher to be given to the family.
 Our schools are providing vouchers via email.
-More information on is available.
+More information on support for pupils eligible for free school meals is available.

 Support for parents educating their children at home:

 For parents with children under 5 years old, who have not yet started school, the Department for Education (DfE)’s Hungry Little Minds campaign features tips and practical activities that you can do at home with children to support their early learning.

 There are many simple ways to help your children learn and it does not have to feel like ‘learning’.
 Having everyday conversations, make-believe play, and reading together, all make a big difference to your child’s development.

 You can find more ideas and content from the BBC’s Tiny Happy People campaign and the National Literacy Trust Family Zone.